2026

 🗓️ Add to your calendar

-From October 15 to 21, 2026, Galerie Beauchamp Montreal presents Lovers Are Alone in the World, a solo exhibition by Patrice Désilets.
+From October 15 to 21, 2026, Galerie Beauchamp Montreal presents Lovers are in a world of their own, a solo exhibition by Patrice Désilets.
 Well known for his works highlighting romantic and friendly bonds in abstract universes, the artist develops here a new series where his iconic couples evolve in more realistic settings.
 Tree-lined fields, seaside scenes, and open spaces become the new stage for these loving couples who have touched audiences for many years.

 "I paint love because it's the most difficult color to capture and, paradoxically, the most essential to feel." - Patrice Désilets